 Choosing our food may not be so easy—if we want to live in right relationship with Earth and all its inhabitants.
 The grocery store may not be that glorious paradise after all.

-Much attention has been given to our 7th principle.
-We know that industrialized agriculture as it now exists flies in the face of this principle and threatens the interdependent web.
+Much attention has been given to our 7th Principle.
+We know that industrialized agriculture as it now exists flies in the face of this Principle and threatens the interdependent web.
 It causes massive pollution, reduces biodiversity, and destroys land integrity at an alarming rate.

-But, let’s not overlook how our other principles fit into the equation of ethical compassionate and sustainable food choices.
+But our other Principles fit into the equation of ethical compassionate and sustainable food choices.
 When we consider the inherent worth and dignity of every person, how can we ignore the family in a poor village in Asia whose culture has been degraded with their land when it was taken over by a multinational corporation to produce wheat for snacks for us?
 What about the migrant workers here in our own country who are exposed regularly to dangerous pesticides and then can’t get decent medical care?
 Don’t these people have worth and dignity equal to ours?
 Recent research confirms what many people know instinctively—that animals think, feel, and have complex social relationships—and suggests that the worth and dignity of those beings is as inherent as they are for human beings.
 Should we not extend this principle to them?